CryptoLucious/SmartDex-Chain/Masternode.md

 # You are now ready to start installation process

 This guide is written for the Ubuntu Operating System version 20.
+All commands should be performed in the Terminal - the shortcut to open terminal is ``Ctrl + Alt + T``.
 For those who are unfamiliar to using terminal commands in Ubuntu, you should write the commands written ``in these text boxes`` exactly as they are written in the guide and at the end of each line press enter.
 Where entries are provided in ``[Square Brackets]`` the description in the square bracket gives an indication of what you should enter, but the entry will be unique to each user.
 For these entries, the square brackets should not be included in your entry.
-Where entries are provided in ``"quatation marks"`` you need to keep the quotation marks.
+Where entries are provided in ``"quotation marks"`` you need to keep the quotation marks.
 There will be commands which require you confirm you want to proceed and times you are prompted to enter your password.
 This guide assumes you will confirm all processes and enter your password as required when prompted.